 - Check fire rope on the door and if applicable the ash drawer.

-- Check panels, bricks and vermicullite for cracks or damage.
+- Check panels, cast iron, steel and ceramics for cracks or damage.

 - Vacuum out the interior of the stove if you have an ash VAC.